MicrosoftDocs/azure-ai-docs/articles/ai-services/content-understanding/service-limits.md

 | Audio | AAC (AAC-LC, AAC-HE, and AAC-HEv2; up to 5.1), MPEG Layer 2, MP3 (MPEG-1 Audio Layer 3), Windows Media Audio, WAV/PCM, FLAC, Opus, Vorbis, AMR (adaptive multi-rate) |

 ## Field Schema Limits
-A schema in Multimodal Intelligence refers to a defined structure specifying the types of data to be extracted from various types of unstructured content.
+A schema in Content Understanding refers to a defined structure specifying the types of data to be extracted from various types of unstructured content.
 Unstructured content types include documents, images, videos, and audio.
 This structured representation of data is crucial for enabling downstream applications to process and analyze the extracted information effectively.

 This section details the limits of the field inputs for schema definition.